 Morgan Stanley (MS:US) reported a 50 percent drop in earnings and said it will cut more jobs as revenue from trading stocks and bonds declined the most among Wall Street banks.

 Second-quarter net income was $591 million, or 29 cents a share, compared with $1.19 billion, or a loss of 38 cents, a year earlier, the New York-based company said today in a statement.
-Excluding accounting adjustments, profit was 16 cents a share, below the 29-cent average estimate (MS) of 20 analysts surveyed by Bloomberg.
+Excluding accounting adjustments, profit was 16 cents a share, below the 29-cent average estimate (MS:US) of 20 analysts surveyed by Bloomberg.

 The 48 percent drop in trading revenue, which plunged to the lowest level since Chief Executive Officer James Gorman, 54, took over in January 2010, compares with an increase of more than 11 percent at Goldman Sachs Group Inc. Morgan Stanley said clients shied away from doing business with the firm while Moody’s Investors Service weighed a credit-rating downgrade.